Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: Method

 \subsection{Semantic Coding via Pre-trained GAN Inversion}

-We leverage the GAN inversion methods based on StyleGAN \cite{karras2019style} priors to design the Image Semantic Encoder $\mathcal{SE_{I}}(\cdot;\alpha)$, as there is rich prior knowledge within the pre-trained GAN to reduce the representation dimension.
+We leverage the Generative Adversarial Networks (GAN) inversion methods \cite{goodfellow2020generative, xia2022gan} based on StyleGAN \cite{karras2019style} priors to design the Image Semantic Encoder $\mathcal{SE_{I}}(\cdot;\alpha)$, as there is abundant prior knowledge within the pre-trained GAN to reduce the representation dimension.
 To be specific, given an input image $S_I$, a random vector $z$ is first initialized in the StyleGAN latent space.
 The random vector $z$ is then fed into the pre-trained StyleGAN Generator $G(\cdot)$ to generate an initial image $I_g=G(z)$.
 The distortion $J(z)$ between $S_I$ and $I_g$ is calculated as:

 The distortion $J(z)$ is measured from both the pixel level and the perceptual level, balanced by the hyper-parameter $\lambda_{inv}$.
 In this paper, we adopt the MSE loss for the pixel level distortion and the LPIPS loss \cite{zhang2018unreasonable} for the perceptual level distortion.
 To obtain the latent vector that perfectly suits the original image, we can minimize $J(z)$ and update $z$ by iteratively performing the gradient descent until convergence: